 AAA Research Reveals the Importance of Considering the Needs of ALL Road Users

-DEARBORN, Mich., (July 13, 2023) — Drivers desiring faster commutes might view a higher speed limit as a boon, but is it always the safest choice?
+NASHVILLE, Tenn., (July 13, 2023) - Drivers desiring faster commutes might view a higher speed limit as helpful, but is it always the safest choice?
 And what about the safety needs of pedestrians, cyclists, and others?
 A new study by the AAA Foundation for Traffic Safety finds that raising posted speed limits may do little to save time and increase traffic flow but could lead to more crashes, injuries, and deaths.

 - Raising posted speed limits was associated with increased crashes on two of three interstate highways.

 - Lowering posted speed limits led to fewer crashes in many cases examined.
 But the likelihood of speed limit violations increased after lowering posted speed limits, suggesting the need for better public awareness education tied to these changes.

 - Changes in travel times were small in response to both raised and lowered speed limits.

 "Our study found no one-size-fits-all answer regarding the impact of changing speed limits," said Megan Cooper, spokeswoman, AAA – The Auto Club Group.
 "AAA urges transportation officials to apply a “holistic” approach when setting or changing posted speed limits and prioritize safety over speed and capacity.”

 Speeding is a critical factor in vehicle crashes across the nation.
 According to the National Highway Traffic Safety Administration (NHTSA), there were more than 42,000 traffic deaths in 2021 and again in 2022, the highest levels in 16 years.
 NHTSA reports that speeding was a factor in nearly 29% of the fatalities in 2021 and 27% in 2022.